sandeepc/sandeepc.github.io/_posts/2014-08-20-making-wearables-useful.md

 #### 1. Make Data Collection Automatic.

 It turns out, people are notoriously bad at consistent self-tracking.
-[A study by the Pew Research Center](http://www. pewinternet. org/2013/01/28/tracking-for-health/?{{page.utm}}) found that of people with two or more chronic diseases who track health markers only about 54% do so regularly.
+[A study by the Pew Research Center](http://www. pewinternet. org/2013/01/28/tracking-for-health/?{{page.utm}}) found that of people with two or more chronic diseases who track health markers, only about 54% do so regularly.
 This number drops another 11% for people without chronic diseases - i. e.
 Almost 60% of the people who say they track their health don't do so regularly.

 I found the automatic tracking from WiiFit and Moves App to be much more consistent than the manual tracking in BestFit.
 Moves, in particular was a clear winner, since it required little to no interaction and collected data on activity, location (how many times did you stop at McDonalds vs. the Farmers Market), and motion regularly.

 ![Moves App - Source:http://www.whatmobile.net/](/images/qs/moves-app.png)

 Make data collection automatic.
-Device designers should stop requiring people to put devices into "modes" (eg: fitbit sleep mode) or asking them to remove devices from housing to access certain functions (e.g.: WiiThings Pulse Tracker [that requires you to remove it from its case to measure heart rate. ](http://the-gadgeteer. com/2014/04/25/withings-pulse-o2-activity-tracker-review/?{{page.utm}})
+Device designers should stop requiring people to put devices into "modes" (eg: fitbit sleep mode) or asking them to remove devices from housing to access certain functions (e.g.: WiiThings Pulse Tracker [that requires you to remove it from its case to measure heart rate. ](http://the-gadgeteer.com/2014/04/25/withings-pulse-o2-activity-tracker-review/?{{page.utm}})